January 25, 2018 (Updated: October 17, 2023)

 SEO is a long-term game.
 While you can practice good SEO as you publish new content, you also want to fix problems when they arise.
-Consider using an audit tool like Seoptimer to test your pages, find problems, and reduce the number of known errors around your pages.

 You don’t have to be a programming genius to improve your website’s SEO.
 You just have to be cognizant of the keywords you want to target and know how to develop content around them.
 By focusing on your readers instead of Google crawlers, you can increase your engagement and improve SEO strategies all at the same time.

 More from the author: